-Table 4.7: Summary of the operational phase impacts on key biodiversity receptors from the proposed Greenway Project.
+Table 4.5: Summary of the potential operational impacts on key biodiversity receptors from the proposed Greenway Project.

-Biodiversity Receptor Evaluation Sensitivity/ Protected status Within footprint of works area Evaluation of Operational Phase Impacts Significance Mitigation Required Designated European Sites: Boyne Coast and Estuary SAC; Boyne Estuary SPA; River Boyne and River Blackwater SAC; European Importance EU Habitats Directive Y Impact assessment provided in AA Reporting (Inis, 2020).
-Not significant.
-See Appropriate Assessment Reporting (Inis, 2020) Intrinsic specifications which are included in the project proposa negate the requirement for mitigation.
-River Boyne Estuary (CW2/MW4) National Importance Annex I EU Habitats Directive.
-N The operation/utilisation of the Greenway will not give rise to direct impacts on the estuarine habitat.
+Biodiversity Receptor Level of importance Sensitivity/protected status Within footprint of works area Evaluation of operation phase impacts Significance Requiring mitigation Designated European sites: Boyne Coast and Estuary SAC, Boyne Estuary SPA, River Boyne and River Blackwater SAC See NIS report River Boyne Estuary (CW2/MW4) National Annex I EU Habitats Directive N The operation/utilisation of the Greenway will not give rise to direct impacts on the estuarine habitat.
 Although the Boyne estuary is directly adjacent to the Greenway corridor, the potential for indirect impacts is limited by the nature of the operational stage.
-Potential impact sources are limited in scale and extent, taking The operational phase will be long-term, but limited in extent to the corridor itself, potential impacts are evaluated as being imperceptible and not significant.
-No operational phase mitigation required.
+Potential impact sources are limited in scale and extent, taking account of the pedestrian and cycling traffic predicted.
+Secondary and in-combination impacts on the estuarine habitat are also evaluated as being imperceptible.
+The operational phase will be long-term, but limited in extent to the corridor itself, potential impacts are evaluated as being imperceptible and not significant.
+N